Crunchy on the surface, amazingly tasty, protagonists of an informal and convivial table: how good are baked ziti?

 Baked ziti: many variations but only one origin

-The American recipe for baked ziti also differs from the Italian version in some added ingredients: the overseas variant includes a much richer sauce than the Mediterranean one where only tomato, garlic, mozzarella and a few spices stand out (to the most, add some tasteful meatballs).
+The American recipe for baked ziti also differs from the Italian version in some added ingredients: the overseas variant includes a much richer sauce than the Mediterranean one where only tomato, garlic, mozzarella ( Mozzarella is perfect for baked dishes but not on hot pasta, read about it at the link) and a few spices stand out (to the most, add some tasteful meatballs).

 The differences are not few but, despite this, the relative origins cannot be considered separate, as we are talking about oven-cooked pasta, a method that was born in Italy, with the Arabian domination of the 9th century, long before the American adaptation of some baked Ziti.